hqpham98/c1023-code-solutions/javascript-view-swapping/javascript-view-swapping-quiz-notes.md

 - What does the `element.matches()` method take as an argument and what does it return?

-A strng containing valid CSS selectors.
+A string containing valid CSS selectors.
 Returns true if the Element matches the selector, otherwise false.

 - How can you retrieve the value of an element's attribute?